xrochoa/celltzer/README.md

 # Celltzer
-A Sass Grid System based on Bootstrap but...
+A Sass Grid System based on Bootstrap.
-+ clean and understandable
++ clean
 + easy to customize
 + not bloated